DipeshMate/Django-Assignment/README.md

 # Django Assignment

-#### Instructions
-A simple user management Django application, includes functionality for retrieving user details, adding new users, and handling errors for non-existent users.
+A simple Django-based user management application that includes functionality to retrieve user details, add new users, and handle errors for non-existent users.

 ---